-The Shropshire is a member of the Downs family of sheep and one of the few blackfaced sheep on the Conservation Priority List.
+The Shropshire is a member of the Downs family of sheep and one of the few blackfaced sheep on the Livestock Conservancy Conservation Priority List (CPL).

-Until the 1930s, Shropshires were a very popular and influential breed in the United States, especially in the northern tier states.
-In the 1930’s, the breed is described as having excellent fleece, good fleshing, and great prolificacy, but only medium-good constitution.
+Until the 1930s, Shropshires were a very popular and influential breed in the US, especially in the northern tier states.
+In the 1930’s, the breed was described as having excellent fleece, good fleshing, and great prolificacy, but only a medium-good constitution.
 The breed standard called for wool covering the head, shanks, and hind legs down to the toes and for heavy facial wool.
-By the late 1930’s, wool blinding was a recognized factor and breeders began to select for taller, open-faced sheep.
-Imports of additional Shropshires from England accelerated this selection in the 1950s and 60s.
+By the late 1930’s, “wool blinding” was recognized (wool grows over the sheep’s eyes causing them to become blind), so breeders began to select for taller, open-faced sheep.
+Imports of additional Shropshires from England accelerated this selection in the 1950s-60s.

 Did you know:

 Membership dollars and charitable gifts provide LOTS of free heritage breed resources like archived Facebook chats, microgrants, webinars, book downloads, and charts for comparing breed attributes.
 Staff members also answer phone calls and emails every day.
 These and many more services are designed to graduate more breeds off the Conservation Priority List.
 Thank you for investing in our ability to serve the heritage breeds community with free resources!